ICJIA/icjia-accessibility-portal/content/faqs.md

 **Manager accountabilities (what you control):**

-- **Ownership** — Name a coordinator/owner and make reporting routine
+- **Ownership** — Name a coordinator/owner and make reporting routine.
-- **Resourcing** — Allocate time, tools, and training (and remove blockers)
+- **Resourcing** — Allocate time, tools, and training (and remove blockers).
-- **Process** — Require accessibility checks before publish/purchase/launch
+- **Process** — Require accessibility checks before publish/purchase/launch.
-- **Accountability** — Define responsibilities clearly and track progress to the deadline
+- **Accountability** — Define responsibilities clearly and track progress to the deadline.

 **Team accountabilities (what they do):**

-- **Content creators** — headings, link text, alt text, accessible documents, captions/transcripts
+- **Content creators** — headings, link text, alt text, accessible documents, captions/transcripts.
-- **Developers/IT** — accessible code, testing, fixing defects, vendor integration requirements
+- **Developers/IT** — accessible code, testing, fixing defects, vendor integration requirements.
-- **Procurement/program teams** — require WCAG 2.1 AA and review VPAT/ACRs before purchase
+- **Procurement/program teams** — require WCAG 2.1 AA and review VPAT/ACRs before purchase.

 **Helpful framing:** Accessibility is a compliance deliverable like security and privacy — it needs ownership, a plan, and execution across roles.